CliMA/ClimaAnalysis.jl/docs/src/visualize.md

 In versions of ClimaAnalysis after v0.5.22, Makie functions can be used natively with `OutputVar`s.
-In the example below, we use the `CairoMakie` backend and the `CairoMakie.plot` function to plot `var`.
+In the example below, we use the `CairoMakie` backend and the `CairoMakie.plot` function to plot `var2d`.
 The type of the plot is automatically determined by the number of dimensions of the `OutputVar`.
 This supports `OutputVar` representing one dimensional or two dimensional data.